CalinRadoni/ESP32BoardManager/README.md

 The provided **example** is a working implementation that can be used as *Getting started* code.

+The initialization workflow is in the [workflow.md](docs/workflow.md) file.

 ### Web interface

 This is the current web interface: